Claimed

 About AR Intervention

 This Chicago-based intervention and recovery support service helps individuals and families navigate substance use and mental health challenges.
-Through structured interventions, therapy, and case management, it provides a compassionate and strategic approach to guiding individuals toward treatment and long-term recovery.
+Through structured interventions, recovery coaching, therapy, and case management, it provides a compassionate and strategic approach to guiding individuals toward treatment and long-term recovery.

 Services include professional intervention planning, family support, and personalized case management to ensure a smooth transition into treatment programs.
 By working closely with clients and their loved ones, it creates tailored recovery plans that address both immediate and long-term needs, helping individuals build a solid foundation for lasting sobriety.